Saurav0094/Fingerprint-Attendance/README.md

 - Adafruit Fingerprint Sensor Library
 - Adafruit SSD1306
+- SSD1306
+- ThingESP
 - Adafruit GFX
-- SD

 You can also copy the `/libraries` folder manually.